tkanmae/ansible-role-ldm/README.md

 LDM
 ===

-This role installs and configures [the Unidata Local Data Manager (LDM) system](http://www.unidata.ucar.edu/software/ldm/).
+Ansible role that installs and configures [the Unidata Local Data Manager (LDM) system](http://www.unidata.ucar.edu/software/ldm/).

+## Requirements and Dependencies

+This role was tested with Ansible 1.6.

-## Platforms
+### Platforms

-This role was developed and only tested on Ubuntu 14.04.
+This role was developed and was only tested on Ubuntu.
+I assume that this role also works on other Debian-based distribution.

 ## Variables